 On the other hand, all of the plugins support manual translation in some form or another.

-Finally, if you’re specifically after a free translation plugin, TranslatePress offers the most complete, SEO-friendly package in a free version.
+Finally, if you’re specifically after a free translation plugin, TranslatePress offers the most complete, SEO-friendly package in a free version while also keeping in mind your multilingual site speed.
 Polylang is also a solid free option, but there are some bits of content that the free version won’t let you translate (taxonomy URLs, custom post type slugs, etc.).

 Now over to you – have any other questions about these WordPress translation plugins?
 Let us know in the comments!